SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 * [Socat util to run socket commands](http://www.dest-unreach.org/socat/)
 * [Socat command examples](https://stuff.mit.edu/afs/sipb/machine/penguin-lust/src/socat-1.7.1.2/EXAMPLES)

-#### Lab due date

-Deliver your results at the latest 15 minutes before class Wednesday, November 25.

 #### Windows troubleshooting

-git It appears that Windows users can encounter a `CRLF` vs. `LF` problem when the repos is cloned without taking care of the ending lines.
+It appears that Windows users can encounter a `CRLF` vs. `LF` problem when the repo is cloned without taking care of the ending lines.
 Therefore, if the ending lines are `CRFL`, it will produce an error message with Docker:

 ```bash
 ... no such file or directory